KrzysztofZi/weather-apps/README.md

 *if a record exists, an update form pops up

+# Weather API (Application A): Import CSV
 *To import a csv file go to weather_api/import.php, select a csv file and a number of rows you would like to upload (from top to bottom)

+# Weather API (Application A): Update Record
+*To update an existing record run a &action=createCurrent or &action=createCurrent action for a date which exists already.
+Once that's done, an update form will popup.

 # Weather Interface (Application B)
+Weather Interface is a front-end app for displaying temperatures taken via API calls from weather_api application.

 * A web interface for displaying daily temperature values for the last seven days
 * Updating temperature value for any date which has a record on the Weather API system